Seeing Red (Buffy the Vampire Slayer): Plot

-Returning to his crypt, Spike pours himself a drink, but is too traumatized by his rape attempt that he crushes the glass in his hand in anger.
-Just then Clem visits, and Spike begins to wonder exactly what he is.
-He becomes distraught both that he attacked Buffy and that he backed off – something the pre-chip Spike would never have done.
-He questions whether his feelings for Buffy really are love, realizing he is not a monster, yet cannot be a man.
-After Clem tells him that things change, Spike boards his motorcycle at the city limits and leaves Sunnydale, vowing to return a changed being.
+Returning to his crypt, Spike pours himself a drink, but is haunted by his rape attempt.
+Spike boards his motorcycle at the city limits and leaves Sunnydale, vowing to return a changed being.
 Warren overturns an armored car loaded up with money from a big weekend at an amusement park.
 Buffy shows up and fights him, but quickly finds herself outmatched against Warren's strength; Warren taunts Buffy with his supposed mastery.
-Jonathan jumps on Buffy's back and appears to be fighting her, but he quietly coaches her to smash the orbs on Warren's belt in order to defeat him.
+Jonathan jumps on Buffy's back and quietly coaches her to smash the orbs on Warren's belt in order to defeat him.
 No longer strong, Warren uses a hidden jet pack to escape freely into the sky.
 Andrew attempts to follow suit with his own jet pack, only to knock himself out on the overhanging roof above him.
 As the cops haul Jonathan and Andrew off to jail, the jetpack-less Jonathan realizes that the two were about to betray him.

-Willow and Tara get dressed and while hugging, Tara notices Xander and Buffy in the backyard together.
-Buffy and Xander begin to discuss Buffy's relationship with Spike, and the two make up and reaffirm their friendship.
+The next day, Buffy and Xander begin to discuss Buffy's relationship with Spike, and the two make amends and reaffirm their friendship.
 As the two hug, Xander spots Warren entering the backyard with a gun.
 Warren rants about his recent defeat, pulls out the gun, fires directly at Buffy as revenge, then shoots randomly over his shoulder as he runs away.
 Buffy and Xander topple to the ground as a bullet fires at the window to Willow's bedroom and strikes Tara in the back as she is facing Willow.
-The blood from her wound splatters on Willow's shirt.
-As Tara collapses to her death, Willow cries out holding her as her eyes turn magically dark red with pain and fury, while outside, Xander tries to staunch the bleeding of Buffy's chest wound.
+As Tara collapses and dies, Willow cries out holding her as her eyes turn magically dark red, while outside, Xander tries to stanch the bleeding of Buffy's chest wound.